 Memory foam insoles offer superior lasting comfort as they mould to the shape of your feet.
 Our x-comfort insoles use memory foam that bounces back for the entire life time of the boot and has added arch support.
 Replacing a foam insole for a x-comfort insole is a great way of stopping foot slipping or rubbing.

-Leather insoles leather insoles are a traditional choice they are extremely hard wearing and support the foot although have minimal cushioning.
+Leather insoles are a traditional choice they are extremely hard wearing and support the foot although have minimal cushioning.

 Types of leather